 With both Joshua H. Cohen and Lavell Blackwell, James wrote the musical for young audiences Keep On Walkin' which won the Anna Zornio Children's Theatre Playwriting Award in 2013 and received a full production at the University of New Hampshire in 2015 as part of the award.

 More recently, his adaptation of Moby-Dick received its world premiere at Wellfleet Harbor Actors Theater in 2015.
-Detroit Rep premiered Capital in 2017, and this year East Carolina University toured his stage adaptation of Alice in Wonderland.
+Detroit Rep premiered Capital in 2017, and last year East Carolina University toured his stage adaptation of Alice in Wonderland.

 James holds an MFA in Dramatic Writing from Carnegie-Mellon University.
 He is a member of the Dramatists Guild of America.